What does a Nutritionist / Naturopath do?

 different systems of the body and the biochemical individuality of each person.

-When you visit a consultant, we will first interview you about your health history, reasons for the visit, and lifestyle practices (such as diet, stress, sleep, and exercise).
-We then partner with you to customize a plan addressing your health concerns using natural approaches including dietary recommendations, detoxification, cleansing, supplements, herbs, exercise, lifestyle changes, etc. Nutritionists / Naturopaths also teach ways of living that can contribute to health and prevent illness such as clean air, rest, exercise, proper nutrition, sunshine and more.
+When you visit a consultant, we will first interview you about your health history, reasons for the visit, and lifestyle practices (such as typical diet, stress, sleep, and exercise habits).
+We then partner with you to customize a plan addressing your health concerns using natural approaches including dietary recommendations, lifestyle changes (sleep, stress, exercise, etc.), detoxification, supplements, herbs, better choices for cookware, personal care and cleaning products, cleaner ways of living, etc. Nutritionists / Naturopaths also teach ways of living that can contribute to health and prevent illness such as clean air, rest, exercise, proper nutrition, sunshine and more.
 We emphasize food as a most powerful tool because diet profoundly prevents disease, helps the body to heal, and impacts overall health.

 How do you choose a Nutritionist?